 Deadlines: Please make sure that you have signed up for your course(s) by the following deadlines: for Fall or full-year courses, the deadline to enrol is *September 25, 2017* and the deadline to enrol in January session courses is *January 22, 2018*.

 New students should consult their supervisor(s) and fellow students about the courses

 The coursework requirements for the M.Sc. and Ph.D. programs are provided in the EEB Graduate Handbook: http://www.eeb.utoronto.ca/grad/current/grad-forms.htm

 Note: Section Code: usually F, S or Y. This indicates whether the course is offered in the fall session (F), the winter session, i.e., second term (S) or over both (Y).

-PDF version of Graduate Courses offered by EEB in 2016-2017 (note: see below for courses offered by other departments/groups) (note: all of the information in this document is provided below)
+PDF version of Graduate Courses offered by EEB in 2017-2018 (note: all of the information in this document is provided below)

 Biologists need to use statistical methods to test their hypotheses.
 Given the increasing complexity of experiments carried out by biologists, they need however to understand the limitations of these statistics and how to select the appropriate statistics for their needs and how to interpret them properly both statistically and biologically.
 The goal of this advanced course in statistics is to teach biologists how to choose and use statistics so that they can address relevant biological questions and test them with the appropriate methods.
 Specifically, an overview of advanced notions about regression and ANOVA will be presented.
 To do so, a combination of lectures and computer laboratory sessions will be used.